gsandhucando/fashion_site/README.md

 e-mail: guest@guest.com
 password: 123456

+if using guest@guest.com items might already be in cart depending on previous use

 or sign up once you hit enter login with the same info the mlab database is slow so you might have to relogin a couple times

 thanks Gurjot